pinecoders/pinecoders.github.io/resources/README.md

 A few other suppliers of such services, unverified by PineCoders:
 - [7G Trading Tools](http://7gtradingtools.com/): Provides bespoke programming for trading strategies in multiple languages.
 Run by a guy called Mark Cottons.
-- [Codementor](https://www.codementor.io/pine-script-experts): This is simply a search for Pine script developers through the codementor platform.
 - [Kick studios](http://kickstudios.com/retail-trading-dev-services/) offers custom Pine script development.